-The Comptroller views any written inquiry regarding a taxability issue as a general information letter request unless the inquiry meets the criteria for a private letter ruling request as outlined in Rule 3.1, General Information Letters and Private Letter Rulings.
-General Information Letter responses are not binding on the Comptroller and cannot be relied on for purposes of the agency’s policy regarding detrimental reliance relief.
+The Comptroller views any written inquiry regarding a taxability issue as a general information letter request unless the inquiry meets the criteria of a private letter ruling request.

-A private letter ruling is the Comptroller's written determination as to how relevant tax laws, rules and policies apply to a specific set of facts.
-It is binding on the Comptroller, except as noted below, and, provided the taxpayer's identity is included in the request, the person or entity to whom or which the request relates can rely on it for purposes of the agency’s detrimental reliance policy in Rule 3.10.
+A private letter ruling is the Comptroller's written determination of how relevant tax laws, rules and policies apply to a specific set of facts.
+It is binding on the Comptroller, except as noted below and, if the taxpayer's identity is included in the request, the taxpayer can rely on the private letter ruling for detrimental reliance relief.

-The Comptroller is not required to provide a response to a ruling request if:
+The Comptroller is not required to provide a response to a private letter ruling request if:

 Detrimental reliance applies to private letter rulings as provided in Rule 3.10, Taxpayer Bill of Rights, for the person or entity to whom or which the ruling request relates.

-The Comptroller will mail written notice of a modification or revocation to the taxpayer's address as it appears in Comptroller records.
+Our office will mail a written notice of a modification or revocation to the taxpayer's address as it appears in Comptroller records.
 If there are no Comptroller records, the notice will be mailed to the contact information provided in the private letter ruling request.

 If a ruling is modified or revoked due to a change in Comptroller policy that is not reflected in an agency rule, the ruling is effective until the date of the written notice sent to the requestor or person for whom the request was made.

-Information provided to the Comptroller when requesting a private letter ruling or a general information letter is confidential to the extent provided by the Public Information Act and controlling interpretations of the Attorney General's office and court decisions that apply to the Comptroller.
+Information provided to the Comptroller when requesting a general information letter or a private letter ruling is subject to the Public Information Act and controlling interpretations of the Attorney General's office and court decisions that apply to the Comptroller’s office.

-The Comptroller will publish all private letter rulings, redacted for confidentiality, on the Comptroller’s State Tax Automated Research (STAR) system, including information regarding any modification or revocation of such rulings.
+Our office will publish all private letter rulings, redacted for privacy, on the State Tax Automated Research (STAR) system, including information regarding any modification or revocation of rulings.